-Built in 1909, City Hall was heralded as " 'magificent,'a commodious, comfortable home,' 'well appointed and remarkably elegant and convenient... in every way."
+Built in 1909, City Hall was heralded as "'magificent,' 'a commodious, comfortable home,' 'well appointed and remarkably elegant and convenient... in every way.'"
 Thomas L. Sullivan, mayor from 1891-1893, summed it up by saying, "Just put in all the adjectives you think of.
 It is certainly magnificently complete."
 Since then, the building has been beaten up, serving both as the Indiana State Museum and the Interim Central Library.
-PUP's work, in conjunction with DMD and the Plan 2020 Team, aims to restore the spirit of City Hall as a place centered around people, ideas, and urban innovation.
+PUP's work, in conjunction with DMD and the Plan 2020 Team, aimed to restore the spirit of City Hall as a place centered around people, ideas, and urban innovation.

 PARTNERS: CITY OF INDIANAPOLIS DEPARTMENT OF METROPOLITAN DEVELOPMENT, THE BUILDING AUTHORITY, !WOW-HUH?, KLIPSCH, ESKENAZAI HEALTH, NORTHSIDE GLASS, ESCRAP INC.